dwbutler/logstash-logger/README.md

 ## Rails Integration

-Verified to work with both Rails 3, 4, and 5.
+Supports Rails 4 and 5.

 By default, every Rails log message will be written to logstash in `LogStash::Event` JSON format.